dmacneill/GrapheneClassifier/README.md

 ### Usage

 The main module is `train.py` which uses gradient descent to train the model defined in the class `Classifier` in `model.py`.
 It is designed to be run from the command line.
 To see the arguments, call `python train.py -h`.
 Arguments can be passed from file by prefacing the filename with `@`.
+The module `clr.py` can be run from the command line to carry out contrastive learning, again using the `Classifier` class defined in `model.py`.